shashank-indukuri/job-email-classifier/README.md

 ---

-Made with ❤️ for job seekers everywhere.
+Made for job seekers everywhere.
 Good luck with your applications! 🍀